Gen711/Fall18/trimming.md

 > Run Jellyfish.

-> You'll have to run these commands 4 separate times -
+> You'll have to run these 2 commands 4 additional times -
 > once for each different trimmed dataset, and once for the raw dataset.
-> Change the names of the input and output files..
+> Make sure to Change the names of the input and output files..

 ```
 jellyfish count -m 25 -s 200M -t 6 -C -o trim2.jf reads.trim.Phred2.fastq